 I hope that this blog series offers some assistance to worship leaders, musicians and pastors, but also that it will also be a resource for all believers who wish to understand this great and glorious theme more fully.
 My aim is to encourage you in your own pursuit of Biblical worship.
 I pray it would be a tool that helps you to grow to delight more in the riches of what it means to be a worshipper of the Living God in the day to day.
 This series will by no means be an exhaustive list of worshipful expressions.
 To achieve a complete summary of Biblical expression of worship would be a near impossible task, but my aim is to broaden the language of worship that we use in our churches for his glory and our good.

 The first expression we will look at is ‘Singing’.
-Warm up your vocal chords and watch this space…
+Warm up your vocal cords and watch this space…